-Using lectures and audiovisuals, basic radiographic positioning, anatomy, and terminology used for procedures of the chest, abdomen, and upper extremities are presented.
-Laboratory sessions are used for demonstration and student participation in the simulation of the procedures.
+Using lectures and audiovisuals, basic radiographic positioning, anatomy, and terminology used for procedures of the chest, abdomen, and extremities are presented.
+Laboratory sessions are used for demonstration and for student participation in the simulation of the procedures.
+Prerequisite: BI-106 | Prerequisite: RT-101, RT-103, RT-104 and BI-106 (Required, Previous or concurrent).